Chicago Spinal Cord Injury Lawyer

 Did you or your loved one recently suffer a spinal cord injury as the result of another party’s negligence?
 You will want to retain legal counsel right away.
 Contact Susan E. Loggans & Associates as soon as possible.

-Susan E. Loggans is an experienced personal injury lawyer in Chicago who helps people in Elgin, Elmhurst, Evanston, Oak Forest, Park Ridge, and many surrounding areas of northern Illinois.
-You can have her provide an honest and thorough evaluation of your case when you call (302) 201-8600 or complete an online contact form to receive a free, no-obligation consultation.
+Susan E. Loggans is an experienced spinal cord injury attorney in Chicago who helps people in Elgin, Elmhurst, Evanston, Oak Forest, Park Ridge, and many surrounding areas of northern Illinois.
+You can have her provide an honest and thorough evaluation of your case when you call (312) 201-8600 or complete an online contact form below to receive a free, no-obligation consultation.